SaintsSec/Navi/README.md

 helping with day to day tasks as well as helping with Cyber Security related topics such as but not limited to:
 - Threat Inteligence Monitoring
 - Cyber Security Blog updates
-and of course what NetNavi would be complete without the ability to do virus busting (I want to impliment anti-virus into it)
+- And of course what NetNavi would be complete without the ability to do virus busting (I want to impliment anti-virus into it)

 Ideally one day Navi will have its own avatar that would live in the task tray while being able to be clicked on to bring up
 the main console for chatting and doing all of its main functions.

-Thanks for checking it out, if you want to contribute.
-Theproject is open source.